On the Estimation of the Volatility-Growth Link

 CREATES Research Paper 2012-21

-It is common practice to estimate the volatility-growth link by specifying a standard growth equation such that the variance of the error term appears as an explanatory variable in this growth equation.
-The variance in turn is modeled by a second equation.
-Hardly any of existing applications of this framework includes exogenous controls in this second variance equation.
-Our theoretical findings suggest that the absence of relevant explanatory variables in the variance equation leads to a biased and inconsistent estimate of the volatility-growth link.
-Our simulations show that this effect is large.
-Once the appropriate controls are included in the variance equation consistency is restored.
-In short, we suggest that the variance equation must include relevant control variables to estimate the volatility-growth link.
+It is common practice to estimate the volatility-growth link by specifying a growth equation such that the variance of the error term appears as an explanatory variable.
+Hardly any of existing applications of this framework includes exogenous controls in the variance equation.
+We show that the absence of relevant explanatory variables in the variance equation is not innocuous, leading to an omitted variable problem with an biased and inconsistent estimate of the volatility-growth link.
+Our simulations suggest that this effect is large and should be addressed in the empirical work.
+Once the appropriate controls are included consistency is restored.

 Suggested Citation: Suggested Citation